 Should I exchange money before I get to Costa Rica?

 NO!
 The exchange rate you get at the airport will be horrible and its not necessary!
 The best way is to use a ATM once you get to Costa Rica.
 US Dollars are widely accepted and once you get to your hotel just ask them where the closest ATM is.
-If you take a taxi from the airport the official airport Taxi’s will accept US dollars
+If you take a taxi from the airport the official airport Taxi’s will accept US dollars.
+Check out my money post for more detailed info.

 When can I get the cheapest airfare next year to San Jose, Costa Rica and what is the price?